keim-hs-esslingen/validazor/README.md

 }
 ```

-If using Java, annotations on getters and setters are not yet supported.
-We are aiming to remove this restriction in the
+**Note:** Currently, only annotations on classes and fields are support.
+Getters, setters and methods will not work.
-future.
+This applies for both, Kotlin and Java.

 ### Obtain `Validazor` instance